-The Higher Education Teaching and Student Outcomes Strategy 2018 - 2022 has ensured that over the course of the next three years there will be a focus on enhancing the transferable / employability skills of the students attending UCP therefore improving the progression of BAME, mature and disabled students.
+The 2022 - 2024 UCP Teaching, Learning, Assessment & Student Outcomes Strategy has ensured that over the course of the next three years there will be a focus on student outcomes as well as enhancing the transferable / employability skills of the students attending UCP therefore improving the progression of BAME, mature and disabled students.
 This change will be implemented in a whole institutional approach based on feedback from employers where they have stated they want graduates to be problem solvers, critical thinkers, creative, and have people management skills.
-This has been recently highlighted in the Forbes Skills You Need to Succeed in 2020.
+This has been recently highlighted in the Forbes Skills You Need to Succeed in 202017.
 It is important to note however that UCP has undertaken this evolution in partnership with our students gaining feedback through student forums, tutorials and module evaluation scores.
+In addition, further curriculum additions will include level 4/5 vocational routes as outlines in the introduction.

 With this being the case staff training from 2019 for UCP Peterborough and 2020 for UCP Stamford, will consistently incorporate employer / transferable skills elements in order to showcase what they look like in the classroom.
-This training will be delivered through the medium of the Unite Collaborate Progress sessions where staff are encouraged to ask themselves the question "other than the subject matter what else are my students learning in the class today?"
+This training will be delivered through the medium of the Unite Collaborate Progress sessions where staff are encouraged to ask themselves the question "Other than the subject matter what else are my students learning in the class today?"
 The success of such practices will be formally assessed each year during the Higher Education Teaching Reviews which have a specific focus on Employability & Transferable Skills (SO2) in line with the Teaching Excellence Framework.
 During the formal teaching reviews, we are able to assess how effective teaching is in facilitating access to learning that enables students to develop the skills they need to progress into employment and/or advance in their current role.
 In the academic year 2018/19 98% of sessions were deemed to be effective in this regard with 42% highlighting commendable practices that were shared to peers during the Higher Education Learning and Teaching Conference.
 The plan for the annual Higher Education Learning and Teaching Conference 2021 will be shared with students to ensure that this addresses their feedback and needs.